hjyu14/code_MobLock/README.md

 contents reproduce every figure and table reported in the main text and the Supplementary Information.

-The paper introduces **MobileIsolator**, a Proximal-Policy- Optimization agent backed by a dual-stream Graph Attention Network, that learns long-horizon node-removal policies to isolate a set of *mobile* target nodes from the largest connected component of a network.
-MobileIsolator is trained once on small synthetic graphs (Barabási–Albert and Watts–Strogatz,
+The paper introduces **MobLock**, a Proximal-Policy- Optimization agent backed by a dual-stream Graph Attention Network, that learns long-horizon node-removal policies to isolate a set of *mobile* target nodes from the largest connected component of a network.
+MobLock is trained once on small synthetic graphs (Barabási–Albert and Watts–Strogatz,
 $50 \le N \le 100$) and is then evaluated zero-shot on much larger synthetic networks, on six real-world isolation scenarios